alexxromero/SLURM-Basics/README.md

 ## Other

-module avail                                : To see the available software:
+module avail                                : To see the available software
 module load <module name>     : To load a module

 srun --pty  -t 300 -n 1 -p atlas_all bash -i    : Interative shell